Create a migration

 Assign exclusions to your migration to exclude specific file sizes or file names from the migration.
 If you want to exclude file sizes or names from your migration but haven't defined any exclusion templates yet, see the define exclusions topic to learn how.

-- In the new migration page, click Add new exclusion
+- In the new migration page, select Add new exclusion

-- Select the appropriate exclusion template from the drop-down list.
+- Select the appropriate exclusion template from the dropdown.

 The exclusion appears in the list, and can be removed before the migration is started.